Jacques Chirac: A major fixture of the Guignols

+Satirical songs

+In 1988, the band Parabellum lambasted Chirac in their song Anarchie en Chiraquie ("anarchy in Chirac-land").
+In 1995, Zebda criticized Chirac's declarations on the "noise and smell" of immigrant families.

+Because of his alleged improprieties, Chirac was lambasted in a song Chirac en prison ('Chirac in prison') by French punk band Les Wampas, with a video clip made by the Guignols.
+Similarly, the band Sinsemilia lambasted Chirac in the song Bienvenue en Chiraquie ("Welcome to Chirac-land") as being the leader of a political mafia behaving outside of the laws applicable to normal citizenry.
+In June 2005, the band attracted media controversy when, on live television during midday news, it stopped early playing the gentle Tout le bonheur du monde and instead started playing Bienvenue en Chiraquie as a political gesture, before being cut early.

+Ig Nobel

 He was given the Ig Nobel prize for peace, for commemorating the fiftieth anniversary of Hiroshima with atomic bomb tests in the Pacific (1996).

 Portrayals in film

 J. Grant Albrecht voices Chirac in the Oliver Stone film W. Marc Rioufol plays him in Richard Loncraine's 2010 film The Special Relationship.

 Bernard Le Coq portrays Chirac in La Dernière Campagne and The Conquest by Xavier Durringer.

 Controversies

 Osirak controversy

 At the invitation of Saddam Hussein (then vice-president of Iraq, but de facto dictator), Chirac made an official visit to Baghdad in 1975.
-Saddam approved a deal granting French oil companies a number of privileges plus a 23-percent share of Iraqi oil.
+Hussein approved a deal granting French oil companies a number of privileges plus a 23-percent share of Iraqi oil.
 As part of this deal, France sold Iraq the Osirak MTR nuclear reactor, designed to test nuclear materials.

 The Israeli Air Force alleged that the reactor's imminent commissioning was a threat to its security, and pre-emptively bombed the Osirak reactor on 7 June 1981, provoking considerable anger from French officials and the United Nations Security Council.

 The Osirak deal became a controversy again in 2002–2003, when an international military coalition led by the United States invaded Iraq and forcibly removed Hussein's government from power.
 France led several other European countries in an effort to prevent the invasion.
 The Osirak deal was then used by parts of the American media to criticise the Chirac-led opposition to starting a war in Iraq, despite French involvement in the Gulf War.